-Lisa Fingleton is an award winning multimedia artist whose practice incorporates drawings, collaborative projects, film, documentary and immersive installations.
+Lisa Fingleton is an artist whose practice incorporates drawings, collaborative projects, film, documentary and immersive installations.
 Much of her work is rooted in the autobiographical and deals with socio political and environmental concerns.
 The artist lives and works on a small farm in North Kerry and has spent many years cultivating deep-rooted connections between art, food and farming.

 Fingleton is more interested in a fluid creative process than in any rigid adherence to media.
 Ideas like seeds are foraged, germinated and fertilised before coming to fruition.
 Plants become drawings.
 Conversations and stories weave their way into documentaries and immersive installations.
 Though careful nurturing, grafting and cross pollinating, she believes we can create new paradigms a more kind, peaceful, sustainable and creative future.